quelea-projection/quelea-projection.github.io/docs/Recording.md

 ![](Record_button.png)

-The recording button will then be pushed down and the elapsed time and a textbox containing the default name will appear.
+The recording button will then be pushed down and the elapsed time and a text box containing the default name will appear.

 ![](Recording_started.png)